-ROOTS of South Sudan is governed by a ten member board with extensive experience in non-profit management, fundraising, and international issues.
+ROOTS of South Sudan is governed by a nine member board with extensive experience in non-profit management, fundraising, and international issues.

 ROOTS of South Sudan raises funds and facilitates grant applications on behalf of the ROOTS PROJECT, a South Sudanese non-governmental organization (NGO), founded in 2010 by Anyieth D'Awol.
 All funds donated to the ROOTS of South Sudan will be used to support the ROOTS PROJECT's services, facility, equipment and learning materials; to provide members with job skills, literacy and numeracy training; to provide health education and examinations; and to provide a safe environment for mothers and their young children to work and learn.

 The Board of Directors

 LLB LAW, LLM Human Rights, Anyieth has a history of working with women and recording their problems with HIV/AIDS, security and conflict.
 She has worked as an independent researcher for the Clingendael Institute documenting HIV/AIDS in post conflict South Sudan.
 In 2006/07 and 2008/09 Anyieth was a Human Rights Officer for UNMIS (United Nations Mission in Sudan).
 In 2009 she founded the ROOTS PROJECT with the aim of providing a secure environment for women to pursue economic independence through traditional crafts.
 Anyieth is South Sudanese by birth.
 She has lived in Norway, Tanzania, China, England and Sudan.
 Anyieth is also a US citizen.

 FRANK MCKULKA, President/Treasurer